 When tension and tempers are high and it is clear that you and your spouse cannot communicate cordially, it may be necessary to enlist the help of a professional divorce mediator, especially if children are involved.
 Children experience extreme stress when parental conflict and verbal aggression occur.
 These unresolved fights, bitter conversations and expressions of anger affect the entire family; therefore, seeking a third-party individual to resolve divorce details may help couples reach an agreement without public outbursts.

 A mediator will work with you and your spouse to generate options, explore ways to communicate positively and make decisions about child custody, division of assets and problematic issues that would otherwise require litigation.
 A mediator will also set expectations for each meeting to help ensure that angry expressions don't occur.

 Establish a Support System

 Dealing with an angry spouse during a divorce will undoubtedly take its toll on your emotional health.
 It’s important to build a support system of friends, family and divorcees who understand what you are experiencing.
 Having a friend who will listen when you need to vent or express emotions may help you to cope better when it’s time to communicate with an angry spouse.
-Family therapist Elly Prior recommends surrounding yourself with positive people who will listen actively and help you develop logical and rational strategies for future communication with your spouse.
+Surround yourself with positive people who will listen actively and help you develop logical and rational strategies for future communication with your spouse.
 Many community centers and social service organizations also host divorce support groups and social activities that may keep you active and positive during this challenging time.